elaway/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
-- [ ] Infrastructure/operations concerns such as IaC, environment variables and secret handling, logging etc. is taken care of.
+- [ ] Infrastructure/operations concerns are taken care of.

 ### Pull request reviewer check list